grey-elf/dm/docs/vl/3-research.md

     - Ice starts in the north and has been spreading south
 - The freezing Nyr Dyv is driving ships and monsters south, concentrating them more than usual, travel is dangerous
 - With the weather turning and the Nyr Dyv treacherous, the Rhennee need to make wintering plans
-- There are three Rhennee clans currently in Greyhawk, which is conjesting the river and becoming troublesome for the city
+- There are three Rhennee clans currently in Greyhawk, which is congesting the river and becoming troublesome for the city
 - One of the three are going to have to set out to winter elsewhere
 - None of the nobles want their clan to be the one to leave, fearing their safety
 - Many of the folk want to stay where it's safe, also
 - Some of the younger Rhennee don't want to just sit around and are willing to brave the lake for glory and the safety
 - Once they realize just how dire the situation is, the 3 nobles will call a meeting at the Green Dragon Inn and begin deliberations
-- While this meeting occurs, clan boundries come up, Rhennee from different clans will not mingle
+- While this meeting occurs, clan boundaries come up, Rhennee from different clans will not mingle
 - Not all Rhennee in Greyhawk will attend the meeting at once, some will come and go, others won't come at all.
 They will not participate in the meeting personally, but are invested in the outcomes of the noble's deliberations
 - The meeting is carried out entirely in Rhopan
 - If the party wants to travel with the Rhennee, they could seek passage with whichever of the clans does not stay in the city, provided they pay for the service or are able to assure their usefulness aboard the ships